 Protect your hands with our top picks for the best mechanic gloves

 Mechanic work is all about using your hands, so there’s no way to avoid scratches, tears, and other kinds of injuries.
-To prevent long-lasting damage and preserve your working hands, choose a mechanic glove that will take the brunt of the abuse.
-Check out our buying guide for our top picks of the best mechanic gloves on the market.
+To prevent long-lasting damage and preserve your working hands, choose mechanic gloves that will take the brunt of the abuse.
+Check out our buying guide for the best mechanic gloves on the market.

 Benefits of Mechanic Gloves

 - Protection.
 Whether it’s from impacts, scrapes, or any other situation that can tear the skin from your hand, mechanic gloves will protect you.
 Removable gloves are much easier to replace than any body part.

 - Chemical barrier.
 Working in the garage means you’ll likely come into contact with a number of chemicals.
 Though some types of mechanic gloves won’t act as a solid barrier against chemicals seeping through to your skin, they will lessen the amount of chemical that contacts your hand.

 - Gripping power.
 Your bare hands can easily become saturated as you work, and grabbing onto objects and handling them may become difficult.
 The finger pads on mechanic gloves will give you extra gripping power to grab and hold onto things.